mattpker/pm2-slack/README.md

 The following options are available:

+- username (string) - Set the username used in Slack for posting the message.
+By default this is the hostname of the server.
 - buffer (bool) - Enable/Disable buffering of messages by timestamp.
 Messages that occur with the same timestamp (seconds) will be concatenated together and posted as a single slack message.
 Default: true
 - buffer_seconds (int) - Duration in seconds to aggregate messages.
 Has no effect if buffer is set to false.
 Min: 1, Max: 5, Default: 1
 - queue_max (int) - Number of messages to keep queued before the queue will be truncated.
 When the queue exceeds this maximum, a rate limit message will be posted to slack.
 Min: 10, Max: 100, Default: 100